 If your pine tree has browning or falling needles, you first need to identify the cause in order to help treat the issue.
 In an indoor pine tree, brown needles are typically a result of a lack of humidity or too low of a temperature.

-For an outdoor pine tree, browning needles are usually a sign of either waterlogged roots or a drought.
+For an outdoor pine tree, browning needles are usually a sign of either waterlogged roots or a drought, which leaves roots too dry.
 Based on the weather in your area, you should be able to distinguish which is the issue.
 If the roots are waterlogged, you should increase drainage around the base of your tree.
 If it's a drought, try watering your pine once a week to see if the situation improves.

 Pine Tree Diseases